 Current

 Donkey Exolinguistics presents a series of still images and videos exploring and advancing human cognitive expansion.
 This collection features 31 exquisitely detailed donkeys greeting the viewer within a sweeping global diaspora.
 Spanning four continents, these subjects are captured in breathtaking and formidable habitats, from the African savanna to diverse landscapes across the world.

 The gallery invites the viewer to ponder the fascinating conceptual intrigue of exolinguistics.
 Most especially in the context of Equus africanus, the project aims to decode non-human biological cognitive frameworks into the core of an entropic dataset.
-These linguistic exchanges with the biosphere’s most enduring elders ensure this ongoing gallery serves as a vital forum for inter-species dialogue.
+This ongoing gallery serves as a foundational forum for inter-species dialogue.
+As this dataset matures, future iterations will provide a comprehensive sonic profile that deepens the biological resonance of the collection.

+Current